 Some Highlights of Lerwick

 Lerwick town centre is charming and full of character.
 The flagstone paved Commercial Street winds through the charismatic old buildings parallel to the sea front, and a series of narrow lanes, or closses, lead up the hill into residential areas.
 The old town was built close and tight and I imagine conditions weren’t always as pleasant as now.
 Many lanes have old and new names displayed due to a change in the 19th century!
-There are some very pleasant restaurants and cafes along Commercial Street.
+There are some very pleasant restaurants and cafes along Commercial Street; we ate at The Dowry and C’est la Vie and both were very good.

 At the south end of the town centre’s water front are the “Lodberries”, commercial buildings built out into the sea to facilitate unloading of cargo from boats direct to commercial premises.
 There seems to be plenty of reference to both legal and illegal (smuggling) trade in Shetland and apparently the illegal goods could be moved through a series of tunnels beneath the town historically.
 These days the building photographed below is the best known of the Lodberries – The Lodberry, 20 Commercial Street, Lerwick is the scenic home of Detective Inspector Jimmy Perez in the TV series Shetland.